wurstscript/wurstscript.github.io/_doc/manual/classes.md

 ## Dynamic dispatch

-Wurst features dynamic dispatching when accessing classinstances.
+Wurst features dynamic dispatching when accessing class instances.
 What this means is simple: If you have a classinstance of a subclass B, casted into a variable of the superclass A, calling a function with that reference will automatically call the overridden function from the original type.